KoolKevin/Sicurezza_informazione_learning_repo/go_cryptography/asd.md

 10. Which Is Best?
 One isn't necessarily better than the other.
 Stream ciphers are typically used when a stream of data must be encrypted bit by bit.
 For example, when encrypting a stream of video data in transit.
 Block ciphers are more typically used on static data, things like passwords in a password manager

+11. What's an IV?
+An IV, or initialization vector, is a random value that is used to initialize a block cipher.
+It is used to ensure that the same plaintext always encrypts to a different ciphertext.
+Without an IV, the same plaintext would always encrypt to the same ciphertext which is a big security vulnerability.